lipemat/wp-unit/README.md

 ### Extending the WP_UnitTestCase

-Some project require additional functionality to be added to every test case.
+Some projects require additional functionality to be added to every test case.
 Most commonly this is required for rolling back transactions on custom database adapters.

 To use your own version of the `WP_UnitTestCase`:
 1. Create a `WP_UnitTestCase` class in your local project.